jnozzi/cocoadev.com/markdown/CommandSpace.md

 There are times when it is necessary to override certain 'expected' actions with others (Apple's own apps do this from time to time with the interface in general).
 This is one of them.

-At any rate, the answer was rather simple - I subclassed General/NSWindow and overrode     -performKeyEquivalent: to intercept Cmd-space combos, ignoring the rest.
+At any rate, the answer was rather simple - I subclassed NSWindow and overrode     -performKeyEquivalent: to intercept Cmd-space combos, ignoring the rest.
 Of course, this could be a user option ... but I'm 90% sure most users would rather have the more convenient Cmd-Space combo for start/stop actions while typing text.
 It's quicker and requires no *fingrobatics* to operate.
 Typing speed is the key here.
 Heeding the warnings I've read here and other places about the International switching global (cmd-space), I will allow an option in prefs to watch for  cmd-opt-space instead.

 ----

 Don't use Cmd-Space.
-It will be the default key combination to bring Spotlight to the front in Tiger. -- l0ne aka General/EmanueleVulcano
+It will be the default key combination to bring Spotlight to the front in Tiger. -- l0ne aka EmanueleVulcano

 ----